krishn-kant-raj/AI-Robo-Reader/README.md

 1. Open the downloaded directory (AudioBook) in PyCharm
 2. Run the app.py and after some second you will get a link like this http://127.0.0.1:8000/
-3. Click on the link and then enter or paste file path with .pdf extension
+3. Click on the link and then Select the file type (PDF File or Image)
+4. Enter or paste file path with proper extension (for Image use .jpg,.png file)
 4. Enter page number (Starting and End, both are optional)
 5. Select the voice Male or Female (It's optional and default is 'Male' voice)
 6. Select Speech Rate as Normal, Very Slow, Slow, Fast or Very Fast (It's optional and default is 'Normal' speech rate)
 7. Finally, click on (Listen Text...) button and here you go.

 # Issues
 We are working to solve issue for page number.
-For simple pdf it works fine but have some issues in pdf contain images or tabular form.
+For simple pdf it works fine but have some issues in pdf contain images or contents in tabular form.
 ***
 Thanks!

 Team Paradox

-> Project Members:
+> **Project Members:**
 1. Krishn Kant Raj
 2. Intekhab Ahmad